BlakPolak/SchoolManagmentSystem/README.md

 * Remember about comments and docstrings.
 * All tests must pass.

+Hint: you can reuse code from the previous assignments.

 # Specifications
 Here you can find information what you have to implement.